The Rabies Control Program includes:

 Rabies is most often spread from animal to animal or animal to humans, through bites, cuts or scratches.
 Hundreds of animal bites are reported in Wayne County each year.
 The rabies virus passes from the sick animal's saliva through the wound into the victim's skin.
 Any warm-blooded animal can contract the illness; however, typical wildlife rabies is spread by raccoons, skunks, bats, and fox.
 In past few years, several rabid animals (all bats) have been found in Wayne County.
 Infected wild animals can pass rabies to pets.
 Animals which are very rarely affected are rats, mice, squirrels, hamsters, and rabbits.

 Early symptoms include pain or numbness at the site of the bite, fever, sore throat, nausea, abdominal pain, paralysis, spasms of throat, convulsions, coma, and death.
 When started in time, rabies treatment allows our bodies to fight the virus.
-Fortunately, few human cases of rabies are reported (1 case in Ohio since 1970 and 32 cases in the U.S. since 1980).
+Fortunately, few human cases of rabies are reported (1 case in Ohio since 1970 and 32 cases in the U.S. between 1980-2017).

 Un-vaccinated or stray domestic animals are still the greatest threat to humans.
 Animals who exhibit unusual or abnormal behavior should be considered a risk.
 Rabid animals may stagger, appear restless, change the tone of their bark or growl, appear to be choking, or become excitable/irritable or aggressive.
 Any unfamiliar animal, wild or domestic, acting in a strange or unusual manner should be treated with caution - and avoided.